OPSILab/Idra/docs/manuals/admin/installation.md

 ## External Components

 Idra supports a customized version of the [_DatalEt-Ecosystem Provider (DEEP)_](https://github.com/routetopa/deep) as an external and optional component.
-The following repositories must be installed to use the latest version of DEEP:
+The following repositories must be installed to use the latest version of DEEP with Idra:

 | Repository                                                                                                       | Version      | Licence                                      |
 | ---------------------------------------------------------------------------------------------------------------- | ------------ | -------------------------------------------- |